-Bile duct injuries are damage to the bile ducts that happen during gallbladder surgery.
+A bile duct injury is damage to the bile ducts that happens during gallbladder surgery.
 A bile duct can get cut, burned, or pinched.
-As a result of an injury, the bile duct will not be able to work right, leaking bile into the abdomen or blocking the normal flow of bile.
+As a result of an injury, the bile duct will not be able to work right, leaking bile into the abdomen or blocking the normal flow of bile from the liver.
 Bile duct injuries lead to symptoms that can be painful, even deadly, if not treated.

 The numbers vary by study.
 Some estimate that bile duct injuries occur in one in 1,000 cases of laparoscopic gallbladder surgery.
-They occur less often in open surgeries.
+They appear to occur less often in open surgeries.